-Records showed a risk assessment process for Legionella had been carried out which ensured the risks of Legionella bacteria developing in water systems within the premises had been identified, and preventive measures taken to minimise the risk of patients and staff of developing Legionnaires' disease.
+Records showed a risk assessment for Legionella had been carried out in February 2017.
+This ensured the risks of Legionella bacteria developing in water systems within the premises had been identified and preventive measures taken to minimise the risk of patients and staff of developing Legionnaires' disease.
 Legionella is a term for particular bacteria which can contaminate water systems in buildings.

-The practice had carried out an Infection Prevention Society (IPS) self-assessment decontamination audit to assess compliance with HTM01-05 within the last six months.
+The practice had carried out an Infection Prevention Society (IPS) self-assessment decontamination audit to assess compliance with HTM01-05 in January 2017.
 This is designed to assist all registered primary dental care services to meet satisfactory levels of decontamination of equipment.
 Records showed that action points had been identified and achieved as a result of the most recent audit.